Fuji GS645 Review (Small Medium Format Camera)

 – a 6×4.5 Medium Format Folding Film Camera

-Are you looking for a small medium format film camera too!?
+Looking for a folding / small medium format film camera!?

 New camera!
 Fuji GS645 vs Leica M